AV-Lip-Sync+: Leveraging AV-HuBERT to Exploit Multimodal Inconsistency for Deepfake Detection of Frontal Face Videos: Experiments

 \subsubsection{Evaluation on the DeepfakeTIMIT dataset}

 The DeepfakeTIMIT dataset is primarily used for training and evaluating visual deepfake detectors, as it only contains visual manipulation.
 It comes in two versions, Low-Quality (LQ) and High-Quality (HQ).
-For a fair comparison, we compared the proposed model with uni-modal visual and multi-modal audio-visual deepfake detectors.
+For a fair comparison, we compared the proposed model with unimodal visual and multimodal audio-visual deepfake detectors.
 Additionally, we performed 5-fold cross-validation and reported the average AUC score.
-As can been seen from Table \ref{tab:DFTIMIT}, among uni-modal visual detectors, FWA and DSP-FWA~\cite{li2018exposing} achieved the best AUC of 0.9990 under the LQ condition, and DSP-FWA achieved the best AUC of 0.9970 under the HQ condition.
-Although the three existing multi-modal audio-visual detectors (Emotions Don't lie~\cite{mittal2020emotions}, Not-made-for-each-other~\cite{chugh2020not}, and AV-Lip-Sync~\cite{shahzad2022lip}) are overall better than most uni-modal visual detectors, their performance is worse than that of the best performing uni-modal visual detector DSP-FWA.
-However, our multi-modal AV-Lip-Sync+ with FE outperformed all models compared in the table.
-The AUC score is 0.9996 for LQ and 0.9998 for HQ.
+As can been seen from Table \ref{tab:DFTIMIT}, among unimodal visual detectors, FWA and DSP-FWA~\cite{li2018exposing} achieved the best AUC of 99.90 under the LQ condition, and DSP-FWA achieved the best AUC of 99.70 under the HQ condition.
+Although the five existing audio-visual detectors (Emotions Don't lie~\cite{mittal2020emotions}, MDS~\cite{chugh2020not}, AV-Lip-Sync~\cite{shahzad2022lip}, POI-Forensics~\cite{cozzolino2023audio}, and MCL~\cite{liu2023mcl}) are overall better than most unimodal visual detectors, their performance is worse than that of the best performing unimodal visual detector DSP-FWA.
+However, our multimodal AV-Lip-Sync+ with FE outperformed all models compared in the table.
+The AUC score is 99.96 for LQ and 99.98 for HQ.
 By appropriately integrating pre-trained AV-HuBERT and ViViT models for audio-visual feature extraction, our proposed model achieves state-of-the-art results on the DeepfakeTIMIT dataset.